Harold Benjamin Fiske: Retirement

 Following his retirement from the Army, Fiske settled in San Diego, California and was active in several retired officers associations.
 He died on May 1, 1960, and was buried with full military honors at Fort Rosecrans National Cemetery.
-His wife, Lucy Beatrice Keyes (1874-1954) is buried beside him.
-They had two daughters: Virginia, a wife of Major General Thomas S. Timberman and Berenice.
+His wife, Lucy Beatrice Keyes (1874–1954) is buried beside him.
+They had two daughters: Virginia, the wife of Major General Thomas S. Timberman, and Berenice.

 Decorations

 Here is Major General Fiske's ribbon bar: